canalplus/RxPaired/INSPECTOR.md

 In that new `rx-paired.config.json` file, you'll need to set two URLs:

-1. `inspectorDebuggerUrl`:
+1. `serverUrl`:

-   This will be the WebSocket address `RxPaired-server` is listening to for `RxPaired-inspector` connections.
+   This will be the WebSocket address `RxPaired-server` is listening to to exchange metadata between devices and inspectors.

    If you didn't start the `RxPaired-server` yet, you should first start doing this by using `npm run serve --workspace=server`.